1. Accueil

 Objectives (and/or specific learning outcomes)

-• Providing an overview of the main principles in managing market information (i.e. information on consumers/ customers, competitors, and suppliers) and performing marketing analytics
+• Gain an overview of principles for managing market information (customers, competitors, suppliers) and applying marketing analytics.

 Prerequisites and Corequisites